What Is Occupational Exposure, And When Do You Need An Attorney?

 The Most Common Types Of Occupational Exposure

 When most people define occupational exposure, they quickly and correctly identify chemical accidents or construction dust as prime examples.
-We’ve compiled more detailed explanations of common occupational exposures below.
-We’ve also included some lesser-known instances of occupational hazard that are still just as dangerous to worker health and safety.
+We have compiled more detailed explanations of common occupational exposures below.
+We have also included some lesser-known instances of occupational hazards that are still just as dangerous to worker health and safety.

 There are many chemical and biological hazards that may come into contact with workers, such as:

-• Chemical compounds like benzene in factories or industrial settings can harm workers with their fumes, their corrosive properties, or if a spill causes a slip-and-fall injury.
+- Chemical compounds like benzene in factories or industrial settings can harm workers with their fumes, their corrosive properties or their propensity to cause a slip-and-fall injury.

-• Blood and other mammalian fluids in healthcare, veterinary, correctional, or janitorial jobs can expose workers to infections or bloodborne diseases like HIV, COVID-19, or various forms of hepatitis.
+- Blood and other mammalian fluids in healthcare, veterinary, correctional or janitorial jobs can expose workers to infections or bloodborne diseases such as HIV, COVID-19, or various forms of hepatitis.

-If you work with dangerous substances, you should be provided with proper masks and shields to protect yourself from injury and/or infection.
+If you work with dangerous substances, your employer should provide proper masks and shields to protect you from injury and infection.

-• Sound and noise pollution experienced by airport ground personnel, construction workers, factory employees, nightclub workers, and those who work at other noisy jobs.
+- Sound and noise pollution experienced by airport ground personnel, construction workers, factory employees, nightclub staff and others in loud environments.

-Most people define occupational exposure as an exposure to a harmful substance, like a chemical spill.
-However, for jobs that require repetitive movement of their workers, that is also an area of occupational exposure to dangerous conditions like:
+Most people define occupational exposure as contact with harmful substances, like a chemical spill.
+However, jobs that involve repetitive movement also pose serious risks.
+Examples include:

-If you’ve been injured, or if your job isn’t abiding by policies that keep you and your coworkers safe, contact D’Amico Law Offices, LLC, by calling 412-906-8180 to assert your rights.
+If you have been injured, or if your job is not following safety policies meant to protect you and your coworkers, contact D’Amico Law Offices, LLC, by calling 412-906-8180 to assert your rights.

 What Is An Occupational Exposure Limit?

-Occupational exposure limits (OELs) and permissible exposure limits (PELs) regulate the maximum allowable concentration of toxic fumes or substances that employees can be exposed to before they’re at risk of injury.
-This is a problematic area when it comes to materials like asbestos, which causes a unique and fatal cancer.
+Occupational exposure limits (OELs) and permissible exposure limits (PELs) regulate the maximum concentration of toxic fumes or substances that workers can safely encounter before the risk of harm increases.
+These limits are especially important when dealing with materials like asbestos, which can cause a rare and fatal cancer.

-If you suspect your company or boss isn’t abiding by the mandatory protections in place to keep you safe, contact D’Amico Law Offices, LLC, by calling 412-906-8180 to discuss your rights and legal options.
-We may be able to help you protect yourself.
+If you suspect your employer is not complying with safety limits or regulations, contact D’Amico Law Offices, LLC, by calling 412-906-8180 to discuss your legal rights.
+We may be able to help you protect yourself and hold negligent parties accountable.

 What Does An Occupational Exposure Lawsuit Help With?

-• Wrongful death support for funeral or burial costs and the loss of income if your loved one dies due to work-related injuries or exposure
+- Wrongful death benefits for funeral costs and loss of income if a loved one dies due to workplace exposure

-If you need a lawyer to help you access the financial resources you require due to an occupational exposure issue, call the D’Amico Law Offices, LLC, at 412-906-8180 today for a free and confidential consultation.
+If you need an attorney to help you access the financial resources needed after an occupational exposure injury, call D’Amico Law Offices, LLC, at 412-906-8180 today for a free and confidential consultation.

 Hear from previous clients about their experience working with the D’Amico Law Offices, LLC.